jeevanjoseph/stats201/README.md

   - This occurs when the values for a categorical var is tha same value in all the obs.
 Ex: The number of japanese speakers in a remote village in africa might be 0 for all observations. cat.var might be = languages known, with levels- English, Swahili, and Japanese.
   - It becomes a perfect predictor.
   - These levels need to be collapsed, so that the number of cat.vars is reduced.
 We can use `PROC CLUSTER` for this.
   - `PROC CLUSTER` implements Greenacre's method.
 It tries to collapse category levels while minimizing the drop on the chi-squared value.
 It first collapses redundant category levels, and then collapses the category level that has very low values.
 It's an interative process and when each iteration is processed if we plot the log(p-value) for chi-squared versus the number of clusters, we will see a U-shaped pattern.
-The bommom of the curve indicates the # of clusters that give good P-values (any less number of clusters and we have a significant loss in P-value.)  after a point at which the loss of the informaion is so great that the model is useless.
+The bottom of the curve indicates the # of clusters that give good P-values (any less number of clusters and we have a significant loss in P-value.)  after a point at which the loss of the informaion is so great that the model is useless.
-  - The loss of information at each iteration is mesured by the drop in the Chi-Squared value and in the output this is marked as the R<sup>2</sup>
+  - The loss of information at each iteration is mesured by the drop in the Chi-Squared value and in the output the proportion of the chi-square that remains with each collapse is marked as the R<sup>2</sup>.
+So to get the Chi-Square of a model, ( overall_chi-square * R<sup>2</sup> )

 ### Redundant Data